Roberto De Zerbi says Brighton players must accept they are experiencing a 'tough period'

 With five of their six games coming against teams in the top half of the table, including Manchester City and Aston Villa, three points is an absolute must against Burnley if the Seagulls are to enjoy another European adventure next season.

-“I think we have the chance to reach Europe, but it is tough because there are a lot of stronger teams.
+“I think we have the chance to reach Europe, but it is tough because there are a lot of stronger teams," De Zerbi added.

 “The schedule is not the best we can get, but we are going to face a lot of teams who still play in Europe.
 I think we have a chance, and we have to believe in that first of all, and we have to win for sure.”